Netflix-Skunkworks/stethoscope/docs/frontend.rst

 the name of your organization, and your contact email address without changing any of the javascript source files.

+Alternatively, you can provide a JSON string via the `REACT_APP_CONFIG` environment variable.
+This is handy if you want to have build-specific overrides, or if you want to add configuration options without forking the main repo.

 Testing
 ^^^^^^^